Redemption (theology): Redemption as a Legal Concept in Judaism

-Redemption also applies to individuals or groups: an Israelite slave, an Israelite captive, and the firstborn son pidyon haben, (פדיון הבן) or redemption of the first-born son, is a mitzvah in Judaism whereby a Jewish firstborn son is redeemed from God by use of silver coins to a kohen.
-It is from these three cases that the concept of exilic redemption is derived because the People Israel are considered God's 'firstborn' derived from Jacob, who are God's slaves forever, but are currently held captive, even while they reside in the modern state of Israel.
+Redemption likewise applies to persons or groups, including an Israelite slave, an Israelite captive, and the firstborn son through the ritual of pidyon haben (פדיון הבן).
+In the latter case, a Jewish firstborn son is symbolically redeemed from divine ownership by the transfer of silver coins to a kohen, as prescribed by halakha.
+It is from these three cases that the concept of exilic redemption is derived because the People of Israel are considered God's 'firstborn' derived from Jacob, who are God's slaves temporarily held in a state of captivity despite their continued covenantal relationship with God.